 Important joining information is sent out in May and we hold an induction morning in June for parents and new boys.
 There will be two further induction days in September just before the beginning of term to help boys settle in and start making new friends.

-Please visit our Fees page for an overview of Senior School Fees.
+Please visit our Fees page for an overview of Senior School Tuition Fees at Magdalen College School.